The Best Downhill Biking in Vermont

 Killington

 Killington offers 30 miles of downhill riding across five peaks with trails for the beginner, intermediate and advanced rider.
 The higher you go on the mountain, the more advanced the trails, with beginner and intermediate terrain located near the Snowshed and Ramshead areas.
 The lines are steep and the trails slash in and out of woods on trails designed by British Columbia trail builders Gravity Logic.
-This summer, Killington will unveil its new Krusty Trail in the Ramshead
+Last summer, Killington unveiled its new Krusty Trail in the Ramshead.

 Okemo

 Okemo made its first foray into lift-accessed riding last summer with four miles of downhill trails within easy reach of the main base area.
 These trails cater to beginner and intermediate riders as they weave in and out of pockets of forests from the top of Quad A to the bottom.
 The trails are suited for a variety of mountain bikes (no full suspension downhill rig needed here), making them perfect for any rider looking to start easy, or to develop skills before moving on to harder terrain.
 Must ride: The Spur, Black Eyed Katy.
 Easiest Trail: The Green Mile.
 Best cross-country trail: Uphill travel is not allowed on Okemo’s trails.
 Après-bike: Grab some Mexican, Cajun fusion food featuring locally sourced ingredients at the Mojo Café in Ludlow, and cocktails at Main + Mountain.
 Local shop: Mountain Cycology in Ludlow.
-Don’t miss: Hops in the Hills, August 3-5.
-Evolution Bike Park Demo Day, August 25.
-Park opens: June 23.
+Don’t miss: Hops in the Hills, August 2-3.
 Cost: $35 per day for adults (13 and older) and $25 per day for juniors (ages seven to 12), and free for kids six and under.
 Opening day: June 23.
 More info: okemo.com

+Update 7/24/20: The Evolution Bike Park at Okemo is not open for the summer of 2020.
+Visit the resort’s website to read about the on-mountain activities that are open.

 Mount Snow

-Note: Editors Note: This article has been updated to reflect the status of operations at each location.
-Please visit resort websites for the most up-to-date information – 7/24/20